Skip to content

 • With bidirectional iCal (each portal consumes the other’s iCal).
 Works, but with a delay: a Booking reservation may take 15–30 minutes to show up as a block on Airbnb.

 • With a channel manager (direct API integration).
-Faster and more reliable.
-Also more expensive and more complex.
+Faster and more reliable, but also more expensive and more complex.

 For medium volumes, bidirectional iCal between portal pairs is usually enough.
-For high volumes or hotly contested properties, a channel manager is worth it.
+At high volumes, go with a channel manager.

 If the same apartment has different names on each portal (“Centro 1A”, “Downtown Apartment 1A”, “Apt 1A”), make sure you associate it with the same accommodation in your software.
 Otherwise you end up with duplicate reservations across different properties in the dashboard.